HallM/MapsForge-ios/README.md

 ## Compilation Guide

 1. Download or clone the Github project.
 2. Get the last stable version of MapsForge (https://github.com/mapsforge/mapsforge).
-This project supports the 0.5.2 stable build.
-Copy the folder into the lib/mapsforge directory of this Github project.
+This project supports the 0.5.1 stable build.
+Copy the folder into the lib/mapsforge directory on this Github project.
 3. Download J2OBJC, compile it and copy the `dist` directory into your HOME/j2objc.
 This leads to `/Users/<your_username>/j2objc`.
 Remember to copy the whole directory, not only the executable.
 4. Build the project.
 5. You'll find the library `.a`and the headers file in the build folder.
 Search for `libmapsforge-ios.a`and `libmapsforge-ios-headers`.